malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 * **Handle Class Imbalance More Effectively:**
     * Although using GridSearch helped somewhat, class imbalance remains the key challange.
 In the future, I could explore techniques like SMOTE to create a more balanced dataset.

-## Using this Package for Your Own Study
+## Using this Project for Your Own Study
 1. **Prepare the data**
    * Format your data as a pandas DataFrame.
 Ensure that your dataset has features (input variables) and a target column (output variable) that the model will predict.
 2. **Modify Configuration**
     * Adjust the code, hyperparameters, (e.g., in train_model.py or model_training.ipynb) to reflect your dataset's structure and target variable.
 3. **Train the Model**
-    * Use the provided training scripts to train models on your data.
+    * Use the provided training csv to train models on your data.
 4. **Evaluate the Model**
     * Use the provided evaluation metrics (e.g., AUC, accuracy, confusion matrix) to assess your model’s performance.
 5. **Resources**